 Library Lua Scripts

-This document describes the functions you can use in your sample library’s floe.lua script to create and configure the library and its instruments.
+file is the most important part of a Floe sample library.
+This page serves as documentation for all of the functions that you can use in your script to create and configure the library and its instruments.

 If there are any errors in your script, Floe will show them on the GUI along with a line number and a description of the problem.